-Kristian Guttesen is a PhD student at the Jubilee Centre supervised by Professor Kristján Kristjánsson and Dr. Tom Harrison.
-His doctoral thesis involves developing a means for teachers and parents to encourage virtuous living through poetry.
+Major Scott Parsons is a PhD Student at the Jubilee Centre supervised by Professor Kristján Kristjánsson and Professor James Arthur.
+His doctoral thesis involves using Aristotelian virtues as a basis for improving character in the United States Army.

 Scott is an Assistant Professor of Philosophy and Ethics at the United States Military Academy at West Point.
 He is an Officer in the United States Army having served in strategic, operational, and tactical assignments for 19 years, including three tours in Iraq and one in Afghanistan.

 Prior to his enrollment at the University of Birmingham, Scott completed two Masters’ Degrees from Columbia University, one in Philosophy and one in Political Science.